appCurious/raspberry-train/README.md

 * * `sudo adduser yourusername dialout`
 * adjust the app files to match the name of your pi - orginal code points to localhost
 * * www/train-comm.js
+* * * _socketAddress

 ## File Configurations
-As stated in the TODO's the configurations for locomotives is nested in the files.
+As stated in the TODO's the configurations are nested in the files.
+Update the configs as needed.

+### locomotive configurations
 To run your locomotive configure the files for you're loco id.
 While you are there change the colors of the loco to match you're paint ( as best as possible ).

-* www/server-websocket-api.js
+* server-websocket-api.js
 * * apiModel.trains.dccId

+### communication ports - usb port connected to Arduino
+You may need to adjust the Comm Ports USB names to match your system.
+* server-dcc-comm.js
+* * osPorts

+### web socket address
+If you changed the host name and are NOT running from localhost.
+* www/train-comm.js
+* * _socketAddress

 ## Operations
 Administration controls and Engineer controls are currently available to the users.
 Ideas for turnout controls and sleeper track operators are already in mind...maybe a Dispatch Operator in the future could control when or where the locomotive is able to travel.